pnuu/fmiopendata/README.md

 MultiPoint.location_metadata  # Location information for the observation locations
 ```

-The `data` dictionary has the following structure:
+The `data` dictionary has the following structure, which is designed to be used for
+collecting data for distinct timesteps:

 ```python